Ontological security

-Ontological security is a stable mental state derived from a sense of continuity in regard to the events in one's life.
+In sociology, ontological security is a stable mental state derived from a sense of continuity in regard to the events in one's life.
 Anthony Giddens (1991) refers to ontological security as a sense of order and continuity in regard to an individual's experiences.
 He argues that this is reliant on people's ability to give meaning to their lives.
 Meaning is found in experiencing positive and stable emotions, and by avoiding chaos and anxiety.
 If an event occurs that is not consistent with the meaning of an individual's life, this will threaten that individual's ontological security.
 Ontological security also involves having a positive view of self, the world, and the future.